dkirrane/docker-env-issue/README.md

 fig up
 ```

-### ISSUE - The output of the web container should is doesn't have any of the db environment variables
+### ISSUE - The output of the web container does not have any of the db environment variables